Course navigation

 The protocol is open source.
 Anyone can build an MCP server for their tool.
 Hundreds of community servers already exist on GitHub for databases, SaaS apps, local utilities, and more.

 When you add an MCP server you choose how Claude connects to it.
-There are three transport options.
-Pick HTTP for cloud services, stdio for local tools, and avoid SSE (it's deprecated).
+Pick HTTP for cloud services, stdio for local tools, and avoid SSE (it is deprecated).

 This example connects Claude to a local SQLite database so you can ask questions about your data in plain English instead of writing SQL by hand.
 It uses the stdio transport because the database lives on your machine.